vanestw/Tanner-Van-Es/README.md

 ![CSC git screen](./Assets/csc1061-git-full-window.png)

-Now navigate to the `fork` button, which looks like this:
+Now navigate to the `Fork` button, which looks like this:

 ![CSC fork button](./Assets/csc-git-fork-button.png)